 Some testing is better than none.
 Make the most of free trials and free versions of software to gain insights.
 And acting upon your findings can help you improve your website, so it attracts and converts more potential clients in future.

-In the meantime, stay tuned to Creative Boom tomorrow and next week, as we'll be sharing some of the best usability testing tools to help you optimise your website as well as our top tips on writing effective web copy – the kind of copy that encourages people to buy your products or services.
+In the meantime, stay tuned to Creative Boom tomorrow and next week, as we'll be sharing some of the best usability testing tools to help you optimise your website.
+We'll also reveal our top tips on writing compelling web copy – the kind of copy that encourages people to buy your products or services.